-Acne vulgaris is a ubiquitous inflammatory skin disorder of the pilosebaceous unit.1 Although acne is considered a multifactorial disease process, the most important pathophysiologic factors are alterations in the keratinization pattern of hair follicles and excessive androgen-mediated sebum production, with consequent follicular colonization and proliferation of Propionibacterium acnes, and associated inflammatory response.2 Acne treatments include topical retinoids, topical and oral antibiotics directed against P. acnes, as well as oral contraceptives and isotretinoin.3 However, the safety and efficacy profiles of all these therapies is often considered as problematic, and several studies demonstrated that these treatments are not capable of affecting all etiological factors involved in acne pathogenesis.^{4,5} Therefore, there is an urgent need to further develop alternative and innovative treatments, such as light, laser, and photodynamic therapies (PDT).6-9 Light and laser therapy for the treatment of acne vulgaris is based on the observation that P. acnes synthesizes chromophores such as porphyrins, more specifically, coproporphyrin.
-10-12 Porphyrins enable light therapy to exert a selective cytotoxic effect on P. acnes.
+Acne vulgaris is a ubiguitous inflammatory skin disorder of the pilosebaceous unit.
+Although acne is considered a multifactorial disease process, the most important pathophysiologic factors are alterations in the keratinization pattern of hair follicles and excessive androgen-mediated sebum production, with consequent follicular colonization and proliferation of Propionibacterium acnes, and associated inflammatory response.
+Acne treatments include topical retinoids, topical and oral antibiotics directed against P. acnes, as well as oral contraceptives and isotretinoin.
+However, the safety and efficacy profiles of all these therapies is often considered as problematic, and several studies demonstrated that these treatments are not capable of affecting all etiological factors involved in acne pathogenesis.
+Therefore, there is an urgent need to further develop alternative and innovative treatments, such as light, laser, and photodynamic therapies (PDT).6-9 Light and laser therapy for the treatment of acne vulgaris is based on the observation that P. acnes synthesizes chromophores such as porphyrins, more specifically, coproporphyrin.10-12 Porphyrins enable light therapy to exert a selective cytotoxic effect on P. acnes.
 The excitation of bacterial porphyrins by light absorption induces the production of singlet oxygen and reactive radicals leading to bacterial death.13

 Therapies commonly used include intense pulsed light (IPL), pulsed dye lasers (PDL), potassium titanyl phosphate (KTP) lasers, and broad-spectrum continuous wave visible light (blue and red).
 Most notable among the latter is the effect of blue light on porphyrin activation.
 Compared to blue light, which has limited skin penetration, red light can reach deeper sebaceous glands and may have an anti-inflammatory effect through cytokine release.
-However, the reduced efficacy of red light on porphyrin activation has led to investigation of combination redblue light with or without IPL, which generated pulsed polychromatic light.
-The role of IPL as acne therapy remains to be determined, given the controversial reports on its efficacy and its safety profile.
-PDL
+However, the reduced efficacy of red light on porphyrin activation has led to investigation of combination redblue light with or without IPL, which generated pulsed polychromatic light.17-19 The role of IPL as acne therapy remains to be determined, given the controversial reports on its efficacy and its safety profile.20-23

-While lasers have also been employed in acne treatment, randomized controlled trials with a reasonable number of patients are scarce, and moreover their efficacy and safety profiles are not always optimal.^{24-28}
+While lasers have also been employed in acne treatment, randomized controlled trials with a reasonable number of patients are scarce, and moreover their efficacy and safety profiles are not always optimal.24-28

-Photodynamic therapy (PDT), which uses a light-activated cream absorbed into the pilosebaceous gland and amplifies the effect of the light, has also been tested. ^{29,30} However, this technique is not well tolerated, is not approved for the treatment of acne, and concerns have been raised about its long-term safety.
-14 As with lasers, most studies published are not convincing in terms of safety, efficacy, and number of patients treated. ^{16,31-34} research to substantiate physiological responses to visible light.
+Photodynamic therapy (PDT), which uses a light-activated cream absorbed into the pilosebaceous gland and amplifies the effect of the light, has also been tested.
+However, this technique is not well tolerated, is not approved for the treatment of acne, and concerns have been raised about its long-term safety.
+As with lasers, most studies published are not convincing in terms of safety, efficacy, and number of patients treated.16,31-34

+Over the last decade, light-emitting diode (LED) therapy has shown promising results in a variety of conditions, including acne.
+There has been an increasing amount of biomedical research to substantiate physiological responses to visible light.
 The first consideration involves the assumption that for low power visible light to affect a living biological system such as the skin, the photons must be absorbed by electronic absorption bands belonging to some molecular chromophore or photoacceptor.
 The second important consideration involves the use of the definition of photobiomodulation (PBM) as the most suitable term to describe the molecular process and resulting beneficial photobiological responses involved in the treatments of nonthermal low-dose light therapies.
-The summary of the second responses involved in the treatments of nonthermal low-dose light therapies.